 The first fifty meters from the mid-tide line is called the public zone.
 This public zone extends to islands as well.
 In good theory, no edifications should be in this public zone, which is destined to public enjoyment.

 From where the public area ends and up to another one hundred fifty meters inland, the law establishes this is a restricted zone.
 It’s in this zone, where you can acquire a concession, by the state, to use and enjoy this area.
 With the corresponding permits, you can enjoy and use the area, with the use of a concession.
 The point is, you can’t purchase property in this area.

-The local governments of Costa Rica, or “municipalities,” grant concessions to use and enjoy the land in these areas for a determined time frame.
-So even though you can’t buy it, you can surely acquire the concession from the Municipality itself or the person to whom the concession was granted.
+The local governments of Costa Rica, or “municipalities,” grant concessions to use and enjoy the land in the restricted zone for a determined time frame.
+So even though you can’t buy a home in Costa Rica in this area, you can surely acquire the concession from the Municipality itself or from the person to whom the concession was granted in the first place.
 Concessions vary from municipality but are usually given for twenty years and may be renewed constantly.

 You may ask yourself, what happens if you build a house in a restricted area, and the Municipality decides not to renew the concession?
 The municipality can deny the concession renewal for public interest reasons, convenience, contract breach by the entitled person, or if the property ends up in the public zone.
-If the concession is extinguished for reasons not to blame on the person to whom the benefit is granted, then the state must pay for the just price of the uplifts, similar to an appropriation.
-Avoid a headache and buy real estate in Costa Rica that is not in the maritime zone.
+If the concession is extinguished for reasons not to blame the person to whom the benefit is granted, then the state must pay for the just price of the uplifts, similar to an appropriation.
+All in all, if you are looking into buying a home in Costa Rica, avoid a headache and buy one that is not in the maritime zone.

-Dr. Christopher Pirie.
+Dr. Christopher Pirie Gil.